hellonico/niclojure/texten/01_Start.md

 I insist.
 Try it by yourself *NOW* before the eggs are fried and the vinegar turns sour.

+#### Do you have a friend with a REPL ?

+This little trick has been made very easy with Leiningen 2, so I will briefly talk about it here.
+You can start a REPL and get different users to connect to it.
+That REPL can be local or remote, and only one port has to be opened to allow it to run.

+For example, start a REPL with:

+    lein repl :headless

+It will output something like:

+    nREPL server started on port 53337

+Then you can connect to it from a different terminal with:

+    lein repl :connect 53337

+Which will connect to the REPL that was created in the first place.
+You can do could thing such as delegating computation to a better faster computer, getting some data from services running only on that computer or so on.

+Sweet.

 #### Workflow

 Most LISP-ified users have their own workflow while using the REPL.
 The workflow we expose in this section is only a proposition.
 Do what works best for you.